mitsuhiko/lucumr/2015/8/9/on-countries-and-citizenships.rst

 Claim Asylum
     In certain situations you might be getting away with claiming asylum.
-    Pretty sure the chances that you are a reader of this blog and you quality for this route are very dim.
+    Pretty sure the chances that you are a reader of this blog and you qualify for this route are very dim.
 Asylum is restricted to people who come from situations where their life is in danger.

 Legal Immigration is Hard